 While the campaign touches on serious social issues, “Bad $#!T to Good $#!T” carries a humorous tone, as evidenced by its name and the presence of Glazer, who many consumers might know from “Broad City.”
 In a new video, the comedian details women’s role in the brewing process stretching back to early human civilization.
 She then expresses disgust that this heritage was paid “homage” in the form of ads depicting bikini-clad women and other forms of misogyny, with vintage displays from Miller Lite front and center.

-Miller Lite intends for “Bad $#!T to Good $#!T” to not only address its past missteps, but also that of the whole beer industry.
+Miller Lite intends for “Bad $#!T to Good $#!T” to not only address its past missteps, but also those of the whole beer industry.
 To that effect, the brand has spent the past several months buying up ads off the internet for composting that will eventually be used to grow over 1,000 pounds of hops.
 The company will donate over five times the amount it spends on the project to Pink Boots Society, a nonprofit benefiting women in brewing.